 If your Net worth is positive value, the you are in less risk.
 Or, if it is negative value, then try making it positive by fixing liabilities first.

-Start Analyzing your Spending Trend!
+Step 2: Start Analyzing your Spending Trend!

 Start tracking your monthly expenses- be it your groceries, credit card bills, phone bills, log them somewhere and see where you are over spending.